dotnet/msbuild/Building-Testing-and-Debugging-on-.Net-Core-MSBuild.md

-**These instructions refer to working with the [`xplat`](https://github.com/Microsoft/msbuild/tree/xplat) branch.**

-MSBuild can be successfully built on Windows, OS X 10.11, and Ubuntu 14.04.
+MSBuild can be successfully built on Windows, OS X 10.11, Ubuntu 14.04, and Ubuntu 16.04.
 Newer versions of Ubuntu may work, but .NET Core development is currently aimed at 14.04.

 # Windows #
-##Build process##
+## Build process

 `cibuild.cmd --target CoreCLR`

-##Debugging##

-For debugging tests, use the `/d` switch for CoreRun.exe.
-This prompts the core CLR to wait for a debugger to attach.
-You can attach using Visual Studio.

 # Unix #

 **Required packages for OSX & Ubuntu**

+MSBuild currently builds with a prerelease version of .NET Core 1.0.
+It requires the [.NET Core prerequisites](https://github.com/dotnet/core/blob/master/Documentation/prereqs.md), which you can acquire manually or easily get by [installing the .NET Core SDK](https://dot.net/core).

 * *OpenSSL*: MSBuild uses the .Net CLI to download Nuget packages during its build process.
 The CLI requires a recent OpenSSL library available in `/usr/lib`.
 This can be downloaded using [brew](http://brew.sh/) on OS X (`brew install openssl`) and apt-get (`apt-get install openssl`) on Ubuntu, or [building from source](https://wiki.openssl.org/index.php/Compilation_and_Installation#Mac).
 If you use a different package manager and see an error that says `Unable to load DLL 'System.Security.Cryptography.Native'`, `dotnet` may be looking in the wrong place for the library.